dqops/dqo/docs/dqo-concepts/user-interface-overview/user-interface-overview.md

 and Monthly checks, review Table quality status, access the screen for setting Comparisons, view Basic data statistics (only in Profiling section), or preview tables (only in Profiling section).

-Under the tabs selection, there is information about the set schedule configuration.
+Under tabs selection, there is information about the set schedule configuration.
 Also, in the **Partition Checks** section, there is additional information about the date partitioning column.

 The table with data quality checks contains a list of checks divided into different data quality subcategories that you